 Good morning, Sean, or good afternoon to you.

-And I kind of wanted to give you a a ground level view of what the Trump presidency will mean for us.
+And I kind of wanted to give you a ground level view of what the Trump presidency will mean for us.

-We're uh a small family owned business.
+We're a small family-owned business.

 That's awesome.

-And I want to support support of Governor Scott here that we've decided to buy in and spend um a few million dollars to put up this and and be a good employer and be a good uh uh jobs.
+Because of your support, the support of Governor Scott here, that we've decided to buy in and spend a few million dollars to put up this and be a good employer and be a good job.

-Obviously, putting the the construction costs aside, which are gonna be plentiful for people to build such a facility, but how many full-time workers do you think you ultimately will have working at that plant?
+Obviously, putting the construction costs aside, which are going to be plentiful for people to build such a facility.

 And that's awesome.

-These are good paying jobs.
+These are good-paying jobs.

 Well, first of all, one day I'll stop by.

-You know, everybody that works in radio, they always work till like the day before they die.
+You know, and if God gives me a couple of weeks before I die, you know, everybody that works on radio, they always work till like the day before they die.

-And um, but I'm gonna I'm gonna go down there and uh maybe I'll see it one day, maybe next year you'll have it up and running, and I'd love to go see your plant.
+Maybe next year you'll have it up and running, and I'd love to go see your plant.

 And they'd all say the same thing.